 Ingredients

-- 3/4 cup red and green bell pepper finely diced
+- ยพ cup red and green bell pepper finely diced; approx. 107g

-- 1/4 cup fresh coriander leaves roughly chopped
+- ยผ cup fresh cilantro leaves roughly chopped; approx. 4g

 Instructions

-- Heat a drizzle of olive oil in a large non-stick frypan over medium heat.
-With wet hands, scoop roughly 1/4 cup of batter from the bowl and shape gently into a pattie and place onto the pan.
+- Heat a thin layer of olive oil in a large non-stick skillet over medium heat.
+With wet hands or a spoon, scoop about ยผ cup of the batter and gently shape into a patty.
+Place it into the pan and lightly press to flatten.

-- Serve fritters warm or at room temperature, topped with avocado salsa.
+- Enjoy fritters warm or at room temperature, topped with avocado salsa if using.